rector/type-perfect

 type_perfect:

-This group of rules focuses on PHPStan blind spot.
-If we have a property/method call with unknown type, PHPStan is not be able to analyse it.
+This rule focuses on PHPStan blind spot while fetching a property.
+If we have a property with unknown type, PHPStan is not be able to analyse it.
 It silently ignores it.

 private $someType;